99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - All at once, deploy the new v all in one go but it has a bit of downtime
   <img width="250" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/28d406a4-c6d7-4b02-84cb-74e1349db53b">

-- Rolling: update a few instances at a time (at one point it funs at a smaller capacity
+- Rolling: update a few instances at a time (at one point it runs at a smaller capacity)
   <img width="250" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/a16b4ed3-21aa-48a3-b73b-96fe01d23ddb">

 - Rolling with additional batches: like rolling but actively starts new instances to switch, so it has all the capacity when needed
   <img width="250" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/2cb0caf7-d0db-43b9-ad76-f62eeb576408">

-- immutable: deploys all to new instances the switches everything at once when it's ready (QUICKEST ROLLBACK IF FAILURE, but longest deploymeny, zero downtime)
+- immutable: deploys all to new instances the switches everything at once when it's ready (QUICKEST ROLLBACK IF FAILURE, but longest deploymeny, zero downtime, CHEAPER THAN ROLLING WITH ADDITIONAL BATCHES)
   <img width="250" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/cc51490f-db72-457f-8968-4b756dcd4f67">

 - blue green: create a new environment and test, and switch when ready